deriv-com/flutter-chart/docs/how_chart_lib_works.md

 # *Painting data*

-## Data classes
+## Data Visualisation

 ![plot](data_series.png)
 We have an abstract class named **ChartData** that represents any type of data that the chart takes and makes it paint its self on the chart's canvas including *Line*, *Candle* data, *Markers*, *barriers*, etc.
 A **ChartData** can be anything that shows some data on the chart.
-The chart can take a bunch of ChartData objects and for these objects the chart goes through some steps until they finally get painted on it's canvas:
+The chart can take a bunch of ChartData objects and paint them on its canvas.

-Notify them about the x-axis visible range via calling update() method getting each ChartData's min/max values after they have updated their visible data and value range.
-Defining y-axis min/max value after knowing all the chart data's value ranges.
-Calling paint() method on every ChartData to paint them on the canvas.

 **DataSeries** is a Super class of any data series that has ***one*** list of sorted data to paint (by epoch).